 To perform positional trading successfully, you certainly need to have a great overview of the current economic situation in the countries of the currencies you are planning to trade, along with current geopolitical issues.
 Most of your analysis should happen before you open a position, while further analysis should mostly be used in the identification of the exit point.

-NFP is like a forex advanced level of scalping.
+NFP is like a Forex advanced level of scalping.
 A few hours before NFP results are set to be released, the market starts to fluctuate.
-Your main aim here is to identify the possible results of the NFP and judge how different will it be from both the previous and forecasted values.
-You can observe these values using the Forex calendar page.
+Your main aim here is to identify the possible results of the NFP and judge how different will it be from both the previous and forecast values.
+You can observe these values using the Forex Calendar page.

 You also have to make sure you have enough margin to withhold any possible market fluctuation before the NFP results are released.
 Once the news is out, the price of the pair may change its direction drastically.
 If the direction of the change is the way you expected, you may gain a high number of pips in just a few hours.
 Conversely, if the change happens in the opposite direction, then your stop-loss is triggered.
 In other words, NFP trading is all about making many pips out of a winning trade and restricting your losses if the prediction doesn't work out.